 While Kunekune are slower growing than many breeds, we think they are worth the wait.
 Some things should not be rushed!

-We are proud members of the International Kunekune Pig Preservation Project – Kunekune Pig Preservation through utilization.
+We are proud to participate in the International Kunekune Pork Producers – “An IKHR Sanctioned program for Kunekune Hog Preservation Through Utilization”.
 We participate through tracking the carcass merit, expected progeny differences, and nutrient density of our herd to make informed choices to create the best quality hogs possible.

 What cuts are available?